 As well over the last few years, the concerns about structural integrity have steered many investors and homebuyers buying off the plan properties

 And if you purchased to sell at a profit, you might have to reduce your sale price just to stay competitive in a market flooded by investors with the same idea.

-The fact that off the plan properties mainly appeal to investors rather than the deeper owner occupier market, means that’s it’s a property sector to clear of at present ( in fact you're probably always better to steer clear of these properties.)
+The fact that off-the-plan properties mainly appeal to investors rather than the deeper owner-occupier market, means that’s it’s a property sector to clear of at present ( in fact you're probably always better to steer clear of these properties.)

 2. House and Land packages